bertsky/workflow-configuration/README.md

 ### Results

 #### OCR-D ground truth

+:construction: these results are no longer meaningful and should be updated!

 For the `data_structure_text/dta` repository, which includes both layout and text annotation down to the textline level, but very coarse segmentation, the following _character error rate_ (CER) was measured: